MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 - Goal: Calculate best staking portfolio, in order to
     - Save vault contracts long calculations of staking optimization, thus to save gas.
-    - Keep vault contract insulated from future algorithm upgrades of staking optimization.
+    - Keep vault contracts insulated from future algorithm upgrades of staking optimization.
 - Consideration
     - Input may not be idealistically consistent inside itself, because an idealistic snapshot of multiple chain states is impossible logically.
     - Output staking portfolio may not be completely/perfectly implemented, because input may have errors and there are unpredictable price slippages sneaked into the calculation.